michaelsboost/svgMotion/alpha/README.md

 svgMotion
 ===================

 This version is constantly updating and changing.
-Note that your project files may unexpectedly not work as this is an alpha development page not a beta or release candidate.
+Note that your project files may unexpectedly not work as this is an alpha development page NOT a beta or release candidate.

 You can view the live development page at - https://svgmotion.michaelsboost.repl.co/alpha/